Preview:

 John: Mm-hmm.

-Jim: Don’t say, well for the 14th time, mom, you know, and I thought that was really insightful.
+Jim: Don’t say, “Well, for the 14th time, mom…” You know.
+And I thought that was really insightful.
 Don’t fight with them about their loss of memory, just, um, move with it.
+And I thought that was loving and kind.

-John: Well, and we’re gonna hear a, a lot of similar heart from our guest today, Sarah Smith, who has experienced these challenges, is experiencing them, uh, with her own mom, and her story is difficult but it reveals how caring for a loved one with dementia can be a really powerful opportunity to serve in a Christ-like sacrificial way.
+John: Well, and we’re gonna hear a, a lot of similar heart from our guest today, Sarah Smith, who has experienced these challenges, is experiencing them, uh, with her own mom.
+And her story is difficult, but it reveals how caring for a loved one with dementia can be a really powerful opportunity to serve in a Christ-like sacrificial way.
 And, uh, Sarah’s got a book called Broken Beauty: Piecing Together Lives Shattered by Early-Onset Alzheimer’s.
-And, uh, it’s a great book, it’s a memoir, and we’ll encourage you to get a copy of it today.
-Just stop by focusonthefamily.com/broadcast, or call 800, the letter A and the word FAMILY.
+And, uh, it’s a great book.
+It’s a memoir, and we’ll encourage you to get a copy of it today.
+Just stop by focusonthefamily.com/broadcast or call 800 the letter A and the word FAMILY.

 Jim: Sarah, welcome to Focus on the Family.

-Sarah Smith: Thank you so much for the opportunity to be here.
+Sarah Smith: Thank you so much for the-

 Sarah: Yes.

-Sarah: Yes. (laughs)
+Sarah: (laughs) yes.

-Jim: Speak to her nickname, how she-
+Jim: Speak to her nickname, how she had, uh-

 Sarah: Oh my goodness.

-Sarah: So, um, when I was pregnant with our first born and my older brother, um, his wife was pregnant with her first born.
-My parents were trying to come up with their, you know, grandma and grandpa name.
+Sarah: So, um, when I was pregnant with our firstborn and my older brother, um, his wife was pregnant with her firstborn, my parents were trying to come up with their, you know, grandma and grandpa name-

-Jim: (laughs)
+Jim: (laughs).

-Sarah: And my mom came up with the word beauty and we just thought she was crazy, but we thought it was so funny.
-We also didn’t really think it would happen. (laughs)
+Sarah: … and my mom came up with the word beauty and we just thought she was crazy, but we thought it was so funny.
+We also didn’t really think it would happen (laughs).

-Sarah: Um, and sure enough, she just loved the name beauty because she didn’t wanna feel old.
-She didn’t wanna feel old and feeble, and yeah, as she got older, she wanted the kids to call her something that would make her feel, you know-
+Sarah: Um, and sure enough, she just loved the name Beauty because she didn’t wanna feel old.
+She didn’t wanna feel old and feeble.
+And yeah, as she got older, she wanted the kids to call her something that would make her feel, you know-

 Jim: Yeah.

-Jim: (laughs)
+Jim: (laughs).

 Jim: That is the challenge with that word.

-Jim: Yeah, she was educating her.
+Jim: She was educating them.

-Sarah: Yeah, she was.
+Sarah: Yes, she was.
+That’s right.

 Sarah: Oh, mom was so much fun.
-She had a lot of energy, she has the passion and love for people, um, loved to host things and throw parties and entertain, didn’t love attention on herself, um, but certainly loved to, um, raise people up and encourage them.
+She had a lot of energy.
+She has the passion and love for people.
+Um, loved to host things and throw parties and entertain.
+Didn’t love attention on herself, um, but certainly loved to, um, raise people up and encourage them.

 Jim: Yeah.